Layr-Labs/eigenlayer-contracts/docs/releases/operator-set-release/interfaces/core/operator-sets.md

 	 */
 	function createOperatorSets(uint32[] calldata operatorSetIds) external;

 	/**
+     * @notice Sets the AVS as an operator set AVS, preventing legacy M2 operator registrations.
+     *
+     * @dev msg.sender must be the AVS.
+	 * @dev The AVS CANNOT go back to M2 legacy registration after becoming an operator set AVS.
+     */
+    function becomeOperatorSetAVS() external;

+	/**
 	 * @notice Called by an AVS to register an operator with the AVS.
 	 *